josh-shen/shopify_bot/README.md

 ## Server backend
 Cloudflare Worker written in Rust.
 Uses data from POST request from user to find item on a Shopify site.
-Returns item sizes, availability, price, and checkout link for items found and in stock.
+Returns matching item sizes, availability, price, and with immediate checkout link for items found in stock.

-Current sites supported:
-- ESSENTIALS
-- RONIN

 ## App frontend
 JS React webapp to interact with server backend.